Banner: What's in demand?

 Looking for a job?
 Many employers are hiring.

-The U.S. Department of Labor reported that most gains were in these areas:
+The U.S. Department of Labor reported that most of the new jobs in September were in two areas:

 • Health care